nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A cross will be displayed beside the student's name indicating that the student has attended the class.
 The student's next class will be set a week later at the same time, provided if there is a free time slot.

-Format: `mark INDEX`
+Format: `mark INDEX-s`

-- Marks the person as present at the specified `INDEX`.
+- Marks the person as present at the specified `INDEX-s`.
 - The index refers to the index number shown in the Schedule panel (bottom right).
 - The index must be a positive integer. e.g. `1, 2, 3, ...`.